oleksii-honchar/ts-react-tmpl/README.md

 ## Webpack
 - webpack multibuild for es5 & es20
 - vendor external links
-- MiniCssExtractPlugin - to export css to separate file when `import` used inside js
+- ExtractCssChunksPlugin - to export css to separate file when `import` used inside js

 ## PostCSS